iranroman/musicinformationretrieval.com/README.md

 ### Install Python and relevant libraries

-1. If you’re totally new, the simplest solution is to download and install [Anaconda for Python 2 (2.7)](https://www.continuum.io/downloads), not Python 3.
+1. If you’re totally new, the simplest solution is to download and install [Anaconda for Python 3.x](https://www.anaconda.com/download).

 2. Install [librosa](https://librosa.github.io/librosa/install.html) and [ffmpeg](https://librosa.github.io/librosa/install.html#ffmpeg).

 If these packages are already installed, don't forget to upgrade them before the workshop.

 To upgrade, use either `pip install --upgrade` or `conda upgrade` depending upon which package installer you used for the respective package.

+[2018 March 12] These notebooks reflect the following package versions:

+-   numpy 1.14.2
+-   scipy 1.0.0
+-   matplotlib 2.2.0
+-   ipython 6.2.1
+-   jupyter 1.0.0
+-   librosa 0.6.0
+-   scikit-learn 0.19.1
+-   pandas 0.22.0

 ### Start the Jupyter Notebook